AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/remote-spa/spa-container-component.md

 You've added a container component that allows for editable components to be added by authors to the WKND App!
 You now know how to:

-+ Use the AEM React Editable Component's ResponsiveGrid component in the SPA
++ Use the AEM React Editable Component's `ResponsiveGrid` component in the SPA
-+ Register AEM React Core Components (Text and Image) for use in the SPA via the container component
++ Create and register editable React components (Text and Image) for use in the SPA via the container component
-+ Configure the Remote SPA Page template to allow the SPA-enabled Core Components
++ Configure the Remote SPA Page template to allow the SPA-enabled components
 + Add editable components to the container component
 + Author and layout components in SPA Editor